glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 ## .thin[What this talk isn't.]

 ???

 this isn't a talk about "the one true way" to deploy your app

-I will express some opinions, giving you some background around some of those opinions
+This talk is full of opinions, but

-but mostly this is a review of the world as at 2019
+but mostly this is a review of the world of deployment as it is in 2020

-This talk is diving into the complexities of deployment, in essense
+This talk is diving into the complexities of deployment, in essense answering the question
 ---